1msirius/old-site/README.md

-# Sirius's website
+# Sirius's old site

-Welcome to my website!
-Feel free to contribute by making pull requests to the posts in the [posts](./pages/posts) directory if you notice any fixes that need to be made!
+My website has moved.
+You can find the new site [here](https://github.com/1msirius/Site).

 ## Configuration

 1. Update your name in `theme.config.js` or modify the footer as needed.
-3. Adjust the meta tags in `pages/_document.js` according to your preferences.
+2. Adjust the meta tags in `pages/_document.js` according to your preferences.
 3. Customize the posts located in `pages/posts/*.md` to suit your preferences.

 ## Running Locally